OpenBao Backup Using AWS S3 or MinIO

 retention: "180" # Number of days to retain backups (supported only when using MinIO)

-Add the S3 common configuration and backup configuration to the values.yaml file, then redeploy the connect-openbao release to enable backups.
+Add the S3 common configuration and backup configuration to the connect-openbao/values.yaml file, and then redeploy the connect-openbao release to enable backups.

 Verification

-After applying the backup configuration, verify that backups are stored correctly in S3/MinIO.
-Additionally, verify that the object lifecycle policy is properly configured for the backup path (e.g., openbao-backup) to ensure automated retention management.
+After you apply the backup configuration, verify that backups are stored correctly in S3 or MinIO.
+Also verify that the object lifecycle policy is configured correctly for the backup path, such as openbao-backup, to ensure automated retention management.

 MinIO Console UI

-Sign in to the S3/MinIO console.
-Under the specified bucket (e.g. foundation-pf), you should see the following:
+Sign in to the S3 or MinIO console.
+Under the specified bucket, such as foundation-pf, you should see the following:

 -

-Object lifecycle policy: Verify that a lifecycle policy exists on the bucket that automatically removes objects from the backup path after the retention period specified in
+Object lifecycle policy: Verify that a lifecycle policy exists on the bucket to automatically remove objects from the backup path after the retention period specified in

 Command Line Verification